General Planning Tips For Behavioral Neuroscience

 - If you plan to study abroad as a senior, you should first meet with an academic advisor prior to applying for a program to make sure that you are on track to complete all your degree requirements.

-To help you get started on your search, here are some recommended programs for Behavioral Neuroscience.
+To help you get started on your search, see recommended programs for Behavioral Neuroscience.
 You might also review the recommendations for the following disciplines: